 ‘Fight for my brother.’
-As George Floyd is laid to rest, his family implores the nation to continue quest for justice
+As George Floyd is laid to rest, his family implores the nation to continue quest for justice.

 Funeral speakers said Floyd’s death marked a breaking point, inspiring widespread demonstrations and proclamations from leaders promising to change how the nation polices itself.
 Americans, they said, are looking inward to transform sorrow into substantive action.

-Biden, the presumptive Democratic presidential nominee, directed part of his remarks at Floyd’s 6-year-old daughter, Gianna.
-Too make black children like her have had to ask what happened to their fathers, he said in a recorded message that was played during the funeral.
+Biden, the presumptive Democratic presidential nominee, directed part of his remarks to Floyd’s 6-year-old daughter, Gianna.
+Too many black children like her have had to ask what happened to their fathers, he said in a recorded message that was played during the funeral.

 “Why, in this nation, do black Americans wake up knowing they can lose their life just for living their life?”
 Biden asked.

-The Rev. William A. Lawson, pastor emeritus of Wheeler Avenue Baptist Church, drew parallels between the story of Jesus and Floyd, both of whom, he said, came from humble beginnings and whose slayings changed the world.
+The Rev. William A. Lawson, pastor emeritus of Houston’s Wheeler Avenue Baptist Church, drew parallels between the story of Jesus and Floyd, both of whom, he said, came from humble beginnings and whose slayings changed the world.

 “Can any good thing come out of a tragedy like this?”
 Lawson said.
 “His death did not simply start a bunch of good speeches, a bunch of tributes.
 Out of his death has come a movement, a worldwide movement.”

 It is tragic that Floyd had to lose his life, said Omar Simmonds, 42, a flight attendant who drove from Dallas to stand outside the funeral in temperatures that soared to nearly 100 degrees.
-But he felt it was a sacrifice Floyd’s family made for him and his family.
+But he said it was a sacrifice Floyd’s family made for him and his family.

 “We need a change, and I think that starts today,” he said.
 “I want to be a part of this.”